Chapter 5 – Jesus Lived on Olive Street

 I found Jesus on Olive Street and never looked back.

 My dried up useless lower-than-low good-for-nothing tumbleweed-y self had a new spring in her step.
+A root began to form.

 Because you have made us for Yourself, our hearts are restless till they find their rest in Thee.